Crayola: Licensing

 Numerous products, ranging from bath and personal care items to bedding and electronics, are produced by other companies using the Crayola brand name under license.
 Firebrand Games developed a Crayola-themed video game, titled Crayola Treasure Adventures, which was published by Crave Entertainment for Nintendo DS in 2007.
 Climax Studios developed another Crayola-themed video game, titled Crayola Scoot, which was published by Outright Games for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One in 2018.

 In 2021, Kellogg's and Crayola teamed up to create a fruit-flavored cereal with a coloring book on the box.
 Kellogg's Crayola Jazzberry Cereal are rainbow-colored corn puffs, and the package included access to a digital pet in the Scribble Scrubbie Pets App.

 Christmas lights

 In the 1996–1997 season, Crayola produced Christmas lights using its name with colors such as pink, orange, blue, gold, green, red, and more.

 Manufacturing

-Crayola has manufacturing plants in Forks Township, Pennsylvania; Bethlehem, Pennsylvania; Lindsay, Ontario; and Mexico City.
+Crayola has manufacturing plants in Forks Township, Pennsylvania; Bethlehem, Pennsylvania; and Mexico City.
 The colored pencils are made by Faber-Castell in Brazilian plants.